5T33Z0/Clover-Crate/RtVariables/README.md

 | macOS 10.11       | 8 bit        |          `0x067` |

 ### HWTarget
-This is a brand new Setting in Clover r5140.
-It will be written into NVRAM as variable `BridgeOSHardwareModel` which will be requested by macOS Monterey and is needed for system updates.
-Basically, it identifies at Apple servers a MacPro7,1 and say, "Can I have update, bruh?!
-Give me update, plzzz, bruh!" ;)
+`HWTarget`is the latest feature added to Clover r5140.
+It enables System Updates for macOS Monterey.
+It writes the variabe  `BridgeOSHardwareModel` to the NVRAM, which is requested by macOS Monterey.
+Basically, it identifies your Hackintosh at Apple servers as MacPro7,1 asking, "Can I have update, bruh?!
+Plzzz give me update, BRUH!" ;)

 This is how the key looks: